Boson sampling with ultracold atoms in a programmable optical lattice: Scaling law of an atom-boson-sampling machine

 In the ideal case of no atom losses, the sampling rate is simply given by the repetition rate $R_\text{rep}$ at which $N$ bosons are made to interfere with each other in a quantum circuit of $M$ modes.
 Three terms determines this rate,

-where $t_\text{exec}$ is the time for executing the quantum circuit, $t_\text{init}$ is the time for preparing the initial state of $N$ atoms, and $t_\text{det}$ is the time for detecting the atoms in the $M$ output modes.
+where $t_\text{init}$ is the time for preparing the initial state of $N$ atoms, $t_\text{exec}$ is the time for executing the quantum circuit, and $t_\text{det}$ is the time for detecting the atoms in the $M$ output modes.

-To estimate the execution time $t_\text{exec}$, we assume that local Stark shift pulses can be carried out in parallel by optically addressing all sites simultaneously \cite{Pogorelov:2021,Christen:2022}.
+To estimate the execution time $t_\text{exec}$, we assume that local Stark shift pulses can be carried out in parallel by optically addressing all sites simultaneously \cite{Pogorelov:2021,Christen:2022a}.
 The time for executing the quantum circuit is thus proportional to the total number of steps, which in turn is equal to the number of modes $M$ (see Sec.~\ref{sec:wiring_qnt_circuits}).
 Considering that the number of modes is given by $M=N^2$, as previously reasoned, we find that the execution time has a quadratic dependence on the number of bosons, $t_\text{exec} = N^2 t_\text{step}$, where $t_\text{step}$ is the time to perform the single step.

 The initialization time $t_\text{init}$ is proportional to $N$ for linear atom sorting \cite{Endres:2016,Barredo:2016}, and to $\log(N)$ for parallel atom sorting \cite{Robens:2017}.
 For simplicity, we assume that this time is fixed at $\SI{500}{\milli\second}$, since the initialization of $100$ atoms can be efficiently performed in less than this time \cite{Ebadi:2021}.
 Likewise, we consider the detection time to be fixed, $t_\text{det}=\SI{100}{\milli\second}$, since both positions and spin can be efficiently detected for all atoms in a single operation relying on fluorescence imaging \cite{Robens:2016b,Wu:2019a}.